Pointauc/pointauc_frontend/README.md

      - **Wheel of Fortune**: Spin a wheel to randomly select a winner or outcome.
      - **Dropout Wheel**: Eliminate options gradually until only one remains.
      - **Battle Royale**: A competitive elimination-style game where participants are gradually removed until the final winner is determined.

-### 4. **Twitch Channel Points Integration**
-   - Fully integrated with Twitch Channel Points, allowing viewers to use their points to participate in auctions, lotteries, and other activities.

-### 5. **Donation Alerts Integration**
-   - Integrate with Donation Alerts to handle monetary donations, which can be used in place of or alongside channel points in auctions and contests.

 ### 6. **Real-Time Updates**
    - Real-time tracking and updates ensure that viewers and streamers are always in sync with the latest bids, entries, and decisions.